 - DEET: Mosquitoes are attracted to body odor and carbon-dioxide in your breath.
 Repellents do not kill mosquitoes but the active ingredients in the repellents make the person unattractive for feeding!
 Insect repellents containing N, N-diethyl-m-toluamide (DEET) or Picaridin have been registered with the Environmental Protection Agency (EPA) for safety and efficacy.
-Products containing Oil of Lemon eucalyptus, a plant-based repellent, are also registered with EPA and have been shown to provide protection similar to repellents with low concentration of DEET.
+Products containing oil of lemon eucalyptus, a plant-based repellent, are also registered with EPA and have been shown to provide protection similar to repellents with a low concentration of DEET.
 Always follow the product guidelines when using insect repellents.

 - Choose a repellent that provides protection for the amount of time that you will be outdoors.
 Higher concentration of the active ingredient is good if you are planning long hours outdoors.
 You can also reapply repellents sparingly if you are outside longer than expected.